 Important Lead Facts

-- Lead-based paints were widely used prior to it being banned for residential use in 1978, and research has shown that over 75% of homes built prior to 1978 were constructed using interior or exterior lead-based paint.
+- Lead-based paints were widely used prior to their ban for residential use in 1978, and research has shown that over 75% of homes built prior to 1978 were constructed using interior or exterior lead-based paint.

 - Prior to its banning in 1978, lead-based paint was used in more than 38 million homes.

-- Lead can damage adults’ and children’s’ brains and nervous systems which have been linked to reduced IQs, learning disabilities, and behavioral difficulties.
+- Lead can damage the brain and nervous system of both children and adults, and has been linked to reduced IQs, learning disabilities and behavioral difficulties.

-- Lead particulates in dust are the most common way people are exposed to lead.
-These particulates are frequently caused by post-construction debris in homes build pre-1978.
+- Lead particles in dust are the most common way people are exposed to lead.
+Such exposure is frequently caused by post-construction debris in homes built prior to 1978.